Neuropathy in Jacksonville IL

 Treatment for neuropathy has to start with a diagnosis from a chiropractor or physician that specializes in this field.
 A healthcare professional might perform a medical exam and have the patient fill out a questionnaire to determine whether neuropathy is present.
 EMG testing is a common diagnostic tool that can check on the patient's nerves.

 Once a diagnosis is confirmed, our health professional will discuss treatment options with you.
 Physical therapy is a popular treatment for neuropathy.
 A certified physical therapist will be able to use specialized techniques, movements, or devices to address the damaged nerve.

-If you are a Jacksonville, IL resident living with nerve pain, then it's time to contact Casey Family Chiropractic at (217) 243-5313.
+If you are a Jacksonville IL resident living with nerve pain, then it's time to contact us today.
 We have designed a quality pain management program that will treat your neuropathy in no time.